Florida Boating Safety Act of 2022 (SB 606), Effective as of Jan. 1, 2023

 - Boatsetter is taking multiple steps to provide new tools, support, and resources for current and new members of the Owner community.

 As of January 1, 2023, a new Florida boating law titled SB 606 impacting boat rental companies (or a ‘livery,’ meaning a person and/or company who offers a vessel(s) for rent) will go into effect requiring rental operators to obtain a no-cost permit through the Florida Fish and Wildlife Conservation Commission.

 The law, also known as the Boating Safety Act of 2022, was first introduced in November 2021 and signed into law in June 2022, with the hope of improving safety on Florida’s waterways through increased penalties for violations, a permitting program, and new requirements for boat rental operations.

 “The Boating Safety Act of 2022 protects Floridians and visitors, our marine life, and natural resources by addressing the harmful actions of bad actors while ensuring an uninterrupted use of our waterways by responsible enthusiasts and supporting boater education,” said Senator Ileana Garcia.
 “Equipping the public with the knowledge they need to change their boating habits will have lasting impacts and benefit our waterways for generations to come.”

 Learn more about Boatsetter’s commitment to safety, including our exclusive peer-to-peer insurance policy powered by GEICO/BoatUS.

 How do boat rental operators become compliant under SB-606?

-Under SB 606, boat rental companies will be required to:
+Under SB 606, boat rental operators will be required to:

 - Secure a no-cost livery permit from the FWC prior to offering a vessel for lease or rent

-- Secure an insurance policy which meets the specifications set under SB 606
+- Carry a livery insurance policy that meets the specifications set under SB 606

 - Deliver pre-rental safety and operational instruction to Renters